bltzr/Aravis2Grabbers/README.md

 - https://github.com/bltzr/ofxAravis.git
 - https://github.com/astellato/ofxSyphon.git

+This works with of 0.9.8.
+Not tested with versions above, but *should* work.

-You might need to add a Code Signing Identity in the XCode project’s Build Settings, and add a `--deep` flag in Other Code Signing Flags
+in of versions < 0.10, you might need to add a Code Signing Identity in the XCode project’s Build Settings, and add a `--deep` flag in Other Code Signing Flags

 And… it should be OK.
 Please let me know in the issues if it doesn’t, after looking at the notes below.